 standard (PVS).
 The operator is notified if any portions of the data acquisition system provide outputs that are out of pre-established tolerances.

 The data acquisition system moves the model through a preprogrammed set of angles.
 The list of desired angles can be a series of subsets.
 An example for pitching the model: -10° to - 2° by 2°, -2° to +2° by 1°,+2° to 32° by 4°.
 Furthermore, if the actual angle of the model is not within ±0.02° of the target angle, the system can be setup to retry until the actual angle is within tolerance.
 The tolerance can be re-defined by the operator.

-The model positioning motors move the model at a yaw rate of 1 per second and a pitch rate of 2 per second (for the standard five-inch distance between trunnion and pitch arm attachments)
+The model positioning motors move the model at a yaw rate of 1° per second and a pitch rate of 2° per second (for the standard five-inch distance between trunnion and pitch arm attachments).

 A model position calibration is conducted for each model.
 Angles of yaw are measured after determining the yaw = 0° point.
 Angles of attack are measured by an internal model accelerometer.
 Each model should be built with a cavity for housing the KWT model accelerometer.
-See Section Miscellaneous for more details.

 Inputs to the system may be either full or half bridge resistive transducers or dc voltages.
 Transducer excitation is normally 5 or 12 volts.
 The amplifiers are gain switchable in ten steps to give a full scale input from 8 to 245 millivolts.
 In addition, the amplifiers have a ten step low pass filter with cutoffs from 1/8 to 256 Hz, normally set at 1 Hz.